D4: Detection of Adversarial Diffusion Deepfakes Using Disjoint Ensembles: Introduction

-Our key intuition to mitigate this problem is to utilize \textit{redundant information in the frequency feature space} of deepfakes to generate \textit{disjoint ensembles} for deepfake detection.
-Specifically, we show in Section~\ref{sec:redundant_motivation} that we can achieve good detection performance with only a subset of the features, particularly in the frequency domain.
+Our key intuition to mitigate this problem is to utilize \textit{redundant information in the frequency feature space} of deepfakes to generate \textit{disjoint ensembles} for adversarial deepfake detection.
+Specifically, we show in~\cref{sec:redundant_motivation} that we can achieve good detection performance with only a subset of the features, particularly in the frequency domain.
 This enables us to build an ensemble of performant classifiers, each using a disjoint set of frequencies.
-In contrast to traditional ensembles (where each model shares the same set of frequencies), a key advantage of this design is that non-robust frequencies are partitioned across all the models in the ensemble.
-Thus, an adversary is no longer able to perturb a single non-robust frequency to evade all models --- rather, they must find perturbations to evade multiple sets of disjoint frequencies, which raises the attack cost.
+In contrast to traditional ensembles (where each model shares the same set of frequencies), a key advantage of this design is that non-robust frequencies are partitioned across all the models in the ensemble (see~\cref{sec:redundancy}).
+Thus, an attacker is no longer able to perturb a single non-robust frequency to evade all models --- rather, they must find perturbations to evade multiple sets of disjoint frequencies. \name thus aims to thwart the attacker's generation of adversarial deepfakes.

-We leverage the above intuition to propose \name (Disjoint Deepfake Detection).
-Our contributions are as follows:
+To summarize, our key contributions are as follows:

-\begin{enumerate} \item We propose \name, the first deepfake detection framework designed to be adversarially robust. \name builds a robust ensemble of models that use disjoint partitions of the input features.
-This is achieved by leveraging redundancy in the feature space. \name achieves robustness while still exhibiting natural deepfake detection AUC-ROC scores as high as 99\% (see Section \ref{sec:natural_performance} for details).
+\begin{enumerate} \item We propose \name, a diffusion-generated deepfake detection framework designed to be adversarially robust. \name builds an ensemble of models that use disjoint partitions of the input features.
+This is achieved by leveraging redundancy in the feature space. \name achieves robustness while still maintaining natural deepfake detection average precision scores as high as 93\%. (see~\cref{sec:experimental} for details).

-\item Extending the theoretical results by~\citet{tramer2017space} on dimensionality of adversarial subspaces, we prove new bounds on the maximum number of adversarial directions that can be found under an ensemble with disjoint inputs.
-Our bounds are tight for both the $\ell_2$ and $\ell_\infty$ perturbation norms (Lemmas~\ref{lemma:dim_l2} and ~\ref{lemma:dim_linf} in Section~\ref{sec: gaas}) and indicate that \name reduces the dimension of the adversarial subspace.
+\item Extending the theoretical results by Tramer et al.~\cite{tramer2017space} on dimensionality of adversarial subspaces, we prove new bounds on the maximum number of adversarial directions that can be found under an ensemble with disjoint inputs.
+Our bounds are tight for both the $\ell_2$ and $\ell_\infty$ perturbation norms (Lemmas~\ref{lemma:dim_l2} and~\ref{lemma:dim_linf} in~\cref{sec: gaas}) and indicate that \name reduces the dimension of the adversarial subspace, i.e., there are simply fewer adversarial examples to be found.